Skip to main content

 If you want a blender with all the bells and whistles, the Vitamix A3500 Ascent Series Smart Blender delivers.
 With laser-cut, stainless steel blades, a 2.2 peak horsepower motor, and a 64-ounce, low-profile container, it’s a smart blender with built-in wireless connectivity.

-Self-detect technology allows the blender to adjust the pre-program settings and maximum blending times based on the size of the container.
+Self-detection technology allows the blender to adjust the pre-programmed settings and maximum blending times based on the container size.
 The blender uses a touch interface and has five program settings: smoothie, sorbet, soup, spreads, and self-clean.

-Variable speeds (from 1 to 10), as well as a pulse feature for a short burst of power, allow you to precisely control the blending process every time with this Ascent model.
+Variable speeds (1-10) and a pulse feature for a short burst of power let you precisely control the blending process every time with this Ascent model.
 In addition, the programmable timer frees you from having to stand over the food while it’s being blended.
 Plus, the low-profile container can fit under most countertop cabinets.
 You can also use the Vitamix Perfect Blend App with this model—that includes 17 programs and over 500 recipes.

 Pros